 5. Apply to different insurance companies

-Plain and simple, if the insured feels as though his or her premiums are prohibitively expensive, then it's worth perusing the industry to see if a lower-cost option is available.
+Plain and simple, if the insured feels as though his or her premiums are prohibitively expensive, then it's worth perusing other options in the industry to see if a lower-cost option is available.
 If this is the route of most interest, then our top 10 providers of auto insurance could be a great place to begin the search.